dgc-network/Learning-Digitalcoin-from-the-Command-Line/15_2_Programming_Digitalcoind_with_C.md

 ### Step 3: Prepare Your RPC

-Obviously, you're going to need to get all of your variables ready again, as discussed in [§15.1: Accessing Bitcoind with C](15_1_Accessing_Bitcoind_with_C.md).
+Obviously, you're going to need to get all of your variables ready again, as discussed in [§15.1: Accessing Digitalcoind with C](15_1_Accessing_Digitalcoind_with_C.md).
 You also need to initialize your library, connect your RPC client, and prepare your response object:
 ```
 bitcoinrpc_global_init();
 rpc_client = bitcoinrpc_cl_init_params ("bitcoinrpc", "YOUR-RPC-PASSWD", "127.0.0.1", 18332);